Sandy123leo/SLP-App/README.md

-# SLP-App
+# ragul
- this is only for learning
+for learning perpose only